 - Incorporate multi-factor authentication.

 Organizations should also include password rotation requirements and minimum character limits to ensure employees choose strong passphrases.
-In terms of complexity, users should consist of different character sets in their passwords.
-Strong passwords use a mix of upper and lowercase letters, numbers, and symbols.
+Regarding complexity, users should have different character sets in their passwords.
+Strong passwords use upper and lowercase letters, numbers, and symbols.

 Developing comprehensive email policies is crucial for warding off malware, ransomware, and phishing attacks.
 From the previously mentioned Verizon study, approximately 94% of all malware is delivered by email in infected links or malicious attachments.

-Cybercriminals are always looking to steal confidential data to commit fraud and identity theft.
+Cybercriminals always seek to steal confidential data to commit fraud and identity theft.
 This reason alone is why any cyber security policy must include information security standards.
-These provisions should explain when it’s appropriate to share sensitive data with others, store digital and physical files, and other vital data management practices.
+These provisions should explain when sharing sensitive data with others is appropriate, storing digital and physical files, and other vital data management practices.

 Research from Varonis estimates that approximately 7 million data records are compromised each day, totaling roughly 2.55 billion exposed records annually.
-Training employees on the proper handling of confidential data can reduce the risk of costly data breaches and ensure all users adhere to federal rules and regulations.
+Training employees on properly handling confidential data can reduce the risk of costly data breaches and ensure all users adhere to federal rules and regulations.

 Application and device patching